 Since cats love to use flower beds as toilets, place chicken wire at ground level or just under the surface of the soil — cutting holes in strategic places to allow your plants to grow.
 This makes the surface of the ground uncomfortable to walk on and impossible to dig in.
 If they can’t dig in it, it becomes an unsuitable litter box!

 To keep your dog out of the garden, dissolve bitter orange into used coffee grounds and spread it around your flower and vegetable beds.
-Not only will it repel your pooch, it will also deter cats, snails, and fertilize your garden!
+Not only will it repel your pooch, but it will also deter cats and snails and fertilize your garden!

 Another fantastic (and attractive) way to protect your flowerbeds is with a low picket fence — it creates both a visual and physical barrier for dogs.

 Don’t push your pup too far away, though.
-Dogs are one of the best guardians for your garden as they fend off many of the destructive creatures on this list, including rabbits, deer, squirrels, and cats!
+Dogs are one of the best guardians to keep critters out of your garden.
+They fend off many of the destructive creatures on this list, including rabbits, deer, squirrels, and cats!

-While defending your garden from pests may seem like a never-ending struggle, the resulting rewards of fresh vegetables, beautiful flowers, and time spent plodding away in the sunshine are absolutely worth it.
+Defending your garden from pests may seem like a never-ending struggle.
+However, the resulting rewards of fresh veggies, flowers, and time spent plodding away in the sunshine are absolutely worth it.
 Happy gardening, friends!